 If you’re pondering what business to start, a VRIN model analysis could be the key to your success.
 You don’t want to happen to you what happens to almost half of new businesses that are set up in the United States – to disappear with everything lost within five years (according to Bureau of Labor Statistics data).

-The VRIN model (like the VRIO model) was first developed in the 1980s.
-It’s a way to measure the competitive advantage of a business by examining its resources, which include capabilities, processes, knowledge, information, experience, assets, attributes, etc.
+The VRIN model (like the VRIO analysis model) was first developed in the 1980s.
+It’s a way to measure the sustainable competitive advantage of a business by examining its resources and capabilities, including processes, knowledge, information, experience, assets, attributes, etc.

-The theory is that if your resources are lacking, your competitive advantage reduces, and the lower this falls, the less likely you are to survive.
+The theory is that your resources are your source of sustainable competitive advantage.
+If they are lacking, the less likely you are to survive.

-Like all great modelling systems, VRIN is an acronym that helps you to analyze the resources of your business:
+Like all great modeling systems, VRIN is an acronym that helps you to analyze the resources of your business:

 The resources of your business that bring value can provide a competitive advantage.
 The question to ask of a resource is if it adds value to potential customers.
 This may, for example, be an internal resource such as a stellar sales team that helps you to exploit opportunities or defend against threats.

 If the resource adds value, then you examine the next part of the equation.